nasa/Kamodo/QuickStart.md

 In your Python environment:
 1. If you wish to create a new conda environment, use this command (replace Kamodo_env with your own name):
-> conda create -n Kamodo_env python=3.10
+> conda create -n Kamodo_env python=3.7
 > conda activate Kamodo_env
-2. Install Kamodo from pip:
+2. Install Kamodo from pip (without SWMF-GM):
 > python -m pip install kamodo-ccmc
-3. Or you can download Kamodo to the current directory:
+3. Or you can download Kamodo to the current directory and build (with SWMF-GM):
 > git clone https://github.com/nasa/Kamodo.git
 > python -m pip install ./Kamodo
+> cd ./Kamodo/kamodo_ccmc/readers/OCTREE_BLOCK_GRID
+> python interpolate_amrdata_extension_build.py
 4. To work with Kamodo you may also need iPython and/or Jupyter notebooks.
 > python -m pip install ipython jupyter